awsdocs/amazon-efs-user-guide/doc_source/how-it-works.md

 You can access your Amazon EFS file system concurrently from Amazon EC2 instances in your Amazon VPC, so applications that scale beyond a single connection can access a file system\.
 Amazon EC2 instances running in multiple Availability Zones within the same region can access the file system, so that many users can access and share a common data source\.

-Note the following restrictions:
+**Note**
-+ You can mount an Amazon EFS file system on instances in only one VPC at a time\.
+You can mount an Amazon EFS file system on instances in only one VPC at a time\.
-+ Both the file system and VPC must be in the same AWS Region\.

 For a list of AWS regions where you can create an Amazon EFS file system, see the [Amazon Web Services General Reference](https://docs.aws.amazon.com/general/latest/gr/rande.html#elasticfilesystem_region)\.